KeaCluster/react-starter-guide/README.md

 ## Updates

-- The last CRA guide is inside the file [CRA.md](/cra.md)
-- This starter guide will move on to using [vite](https://vitejs.dev/)
+- This starter guide uses [vite](https://vitejs.dev/)
-  - It became the recommended tech to setup a basic React application.
+  - It became the recommended tech to setup a basic React application after CRA.
 - Just a test.
   - There are better guides with better docs out there so don't stick to just this.